Keep Up With McLean!

 Receive the latest news in your inbox each month.

-The Society for Neuroscience (SfN) awarded the Julius Axelrod Prize to Joseph T. Coyle, MD, chief scientific officer and chief of the Basic Neuroscience Division of McLean Hospital.
+The Society for Neuroscience (SfN) awarded the Julius Axelrod Prize to Joseph T. Coyle, MD, chief scientific officer and chief of the Center of Excellence in Basic Neuroscience of McLean Hospital.
 The Julius Axelrod Prize recognizes exceptional achievements in neuropharmacology and in mentoring young scientists.
 The $25,000 prize was awarded during Neuroscience 2013, SfN’s annual meeting and the world’s largest source of emerging news about brain science and health.
 The award is supported by the Eli Lilly and Company Foundation.

 “Dr. Coyle is an outstanding neuroscientist and psychiatrist who has devoted his career to probing the underlying causes of psychiatric disorders and proposing innovative therapeutic interventions,” said Larry Swanson, PhD, president of SfN.
 “At the same time, he has demonstrated a life-long commitment to training researchers and clinicians alike.”

 Coyle’s research has contributed greatly to the understanding of the neuronal changes associated with psychiatric and neurodegenerative disorders and suggested novel therapies to treat them.
 Coyle demonstrated that changes in a particular group of cells in the basal forebrain are associated with Alzheimer’s disease, opening up a new avenue treatment.
 Coyle’s current research focuses on the negative symptoms and cognitive deficits associated with schizophrenia.